Day 1: Galway – Sligo

 After getting lost shortly after Coleraine and losing almost an hour we arrived in Portglenone.
 Taking a wrong turn really knocks the spirit out of you on a bike so we took a rest in the town square.
 One of the owners of a bike shop in the town (www.bicycleshack.eu) came out and offered us a cup of coffee and some biscuits.
 That really boosted the morale and the rest of the way to Belfast went pretty well.

 In Belfast we got a bit lost again trying to find Chuck's aunt's house.
 On the positive side I got to see a lot of the city and went through a few of the areas with paintings of men with guns on the walls.
 When we landed at the house we were greeted with a warm welcome, beef stew, beer, fruit salad and a shower.
 It was unbelievable.
 I didn't make it into Belfast that night as I was exhausted from the day and I had one eye on the longest part of our trip.
 Belfast to Dublin.

 Average Speed 24.6 km/h

 This was actually not the hardest of days on the bike.
 There wasn't much wind to speak of and the roads were excellent until we got close to Dublin.
 We arrived after my longest day in the saddle on O'Connell street where I considered my trip finished.
-I met Kailey there and we walked as far as my sister's house where we would stay.
 The night finished with 2€ drinks in a club on Harcourt St. I spent the next day as a tourist in Dublin City Centre.